intel/neural-compressor/examples/pytorch/language_translation/README.md

    * For SQuAD task, you should download SQuAD dataset from [SQuAD dataset link](https://rajpurkar.github.io/SQuAD-explorer/)

 ### 3. Prepare pretrained model
-  Before use iLiT, you should fine tune the model to get pretrained model, You should also install the additional packages required by the examples:
+  Before use Intel® Low Precision Optimization Tool, you should fine tune the model to get pretrained model, You should also install the additional packages required by the examples:

   ```shell
   cd examples/pytorch/language_translation